orbitalchicken/Roadmap/README.md

     - No explanatory password sentence

-11  System
+10  System
 ----------

     - no sound?
     - gksu doesn’t offer to remember the password.
 Well, it’s not a new issue, all recent Ubuntu-based Mints are like that, I’m just used to that feature in LMDE.
 Is there any configuration option I’ve missed?
     - MATE 32: after update im stuck in an ubuntu login screen and cant boot
-    - If I hit enter during the countdown the boot menu comes up okay.
-It’s just if I wait for the countdown to finish that it hangs.
     - Compiz Fusion icon does not start
     - Anyone have an issue using openVPN through the network manager in Cinnamon 15rc 64 bit?
 Also, I can’t delete any of the VPN entries in Network Manager using the “-”. openvpn connects via command line, though.
     - Synaptic freezes computer, also following the use of apt in terminal.
 Nothing found in var/logs.